 In the background of a busy street in Malioboro, I heard the rhythmic chanting from the surrounding mosques.
 The smell of fried food from the stalls wafted through my nose making my stomach churn.
 My eyes feasted upon the silent stories of people as they went about their day’s work.

-Yogyakarta seemed like an interesting name so I googled the meaning on my phone.
-Apparently Yogya means fit and karta means prosper.
-Which, when put together means “A city that is fit to prosper”.
+Yogyakarta seemed like an intriguing name, so I googled its meaning on my phone.
+I found out that Yogya means fit while Karta means to prosper.
+Which, when put together means: A city that is fit to prosper.